Darshan2456453/SQL_Music_Store__Analysis/README.md

 # 🎵 SQL Music Store Analysis

 This project contains SQL queries written on the **Music Store (Chinook) sample database**.
-The queries are divided into three levels: Easy, Moderate, and Advanced.

 ---